-Respondents mentioned a big variety of changes.
+Respondents mentioned a wide variety of changes.
 Many of them were positive about the changes mHealth provides, however negative consequences were mentioned too.
-The most important change that has been mentioned is the improvement of quality of life and independency of people, patients and their (informal) carers.
-Respondents mention that an important condition is that people are involved with the development and application of ICT from the beginning.
+The most important change that has been mentioned is the improvement of the quality of life and independence of people, patients and their (informal) carers.
+Respondents mention that an essential condition is that people are involved with the development and application of ICT from the beginning.
 ICT empowers people to self-monitor and self-manage prevention and diseases.
 ICT enables social participation and (remote) connectivity, however one respondent questions if social contact is stimulated by ICT or isn't.
 Feeling safe and being cared for is another positive aspect of ICT.
 People with visual impairments benefit much from ICT.
-Further, ICT diminishes the work load, reduces dull tasks, eases monitoring and facilitates the provision of health and care.
-Respondents mention the ability to communicate faster, have a better access to information and be more productive.
+Further, ICT diminishes the workload, reduces dull tasks, eases monitoring and facilitates the provision of health and care.
+Respondents mention the ability to communicate faster, have better access to information and be more productive.
 Also, it modifies work procedures/standards, leads to greater efficiency and efficacy, coordination among departments and affects the improvement of public service.

-Mentioned negative aspects are the following: more and faster communication/monitoring also leads to an increased work load.
-Expectancy to to direct response becomes irritating if it lasts longer or when things don't work

-(properly) and perhaps there is less capability to deal with frustration.
+Mentioned negative aspects are the following: more and faster communication/monitoring also leads to an increased workload.
+Expectancy to direct response becomes irritating if it lasts longer or when things do not work (properly), and perhaps there is less capability to deal with frustration.
 Another negative aspect is new/different diseases concerning the muscles and skeleton by the use of ICT.